A Bayesian approach to functional regression: theory and computation: Posterior consistency

 \subsubsection{A remark on Lebesgue consistency}

-All in all, Theorem~\ref{th:consistency-theorem} guarantees consistency for \(\Pi\)-almost every parameter in the support of the prior distribution.
-However, even though we can choose the prior so that \(\supp( \Pi) = \Theta\), in principle there is no assurance that the \(\Pi\)-null set in which consistency may fail will not be a large set with respect to other (e.g.\ Lebesgue) measures.
+All in all, Theorem~\ref{th:consistency-doob-linear} guarantees consistency for \(\Pi\)-almost every parameter in the support of the prior distribution.
+However, even though we can choose the prior so that \(\supp( \Pi) = \Theta\), in principle there is no assurance that the \(\Pi\)-null set in which consistency may fail will not be a large set with respect to other measures.
 In fact, when the parameter space is infinite-dimensional there are examples of big inconsistency sets, even for reasonably chosen prior distributions~\citep{diaconis1986consistency}.
-Nonetheless, this problem can be alleviated when the parameter space is a countable union of disjoint finite-dimensional sets, as we can further refine our almost sure statement.
-First, note that there is a natural extension of the Lebesgue measure to our parameter space \(\Theta\): just consider the genuine Lebesgue measure \(\lambda_p\) on \(\Theta_p\), and for all \(B\subseteq \Theta\) measurable define \(\lambda(B) = \sum_{p=1}^\infty \lambda_p(\Theta_p \cap B)\).
-Then, if we choose a prior distribution with respect to which this measure is absolutely continuous, the consistency set \(\Theta_*\) in Theorem~\ref{th:consistency-theorem} will satisfy \(\lambda(\Theta \setminus \Theta_*)=0\).
-A similar approach is considered in \citet{nobile1994bayesian} and \citet{miller2023consistency} to establish ``Lebesgue''-almost sure consistency in finite mixture models with a prior on the number of components.
-In our case, the requirement of absolute continuity can be relaxed so that sets with nonzero Lebesgue measure have nonzero prior probability \textit{for some permutation of the component labels}.
-We give more details on this result in Appendix~\ref{app:theory}.
+Nonetheless, this problem can be alleviated when the parameter space is a countable union of disjoint finite-dimensional sets.
+First, note that there is a natural extension of the Lebesgue measure to our parameter space \(\Theta\): just consider the genuine Lebesgue measure \(\lambda_p\) on \(\Theta_p\), and for all \(B\subseteq \Theta\) measurable define \(\lambda_\infty(B) = \sum_{p=1}^\infty \lambda_p(\Theta_p \cap B)\).
+Then, if we choose a prior distribution with respect to which this measure is absolutely continuous, the inconsistency set in Theorem~\ref{th:consistency-doob-linear} will satisfy \(\lambda_\infty(\Theta \setminus \Theta_*)=0\) and thus be ``small'' with respect to a Lebesgue-type measure.
+In our case, the requirement of absolute continuity can be relaxed so that sets with nonzero Lebesgue measure have nonzero prior probability for some permutation of the component labels.